oobabooga/text-generation-webui/docs/llama.cpp.md

 #### Pre-converted

-Download the ggml model directly into your `text-generation-webui/models` folder, making sure that its name contains `ggml` somewhere and ends in `.bin`.
+Download the ggml or gguf models directly into your `text-generation-webui/models` folder, making sure that its name contains `ggml` or `gguf` somewhere and ends in `.bin`.
 It's a single file.

 `q4_K_M` quantization is recommended.